Updated March 5th, 2019

 The hunt for your dream home can truly be an adventure.
 While searching online listings, you may have come across the terms “contingent” and “pending” on a listing.
 What does this mean?
 Do you still have time to put an offer on the home?

 What Does Contingent Mean in Real Estate?

 In real estate, you’ll often see the word “contingent” attached to a condition.
 Contingent means that an offer has been accepted by the seller, but the listing is still considered active until specific requirements have been met, such as the buyer sells their house.
 Once specific requirements are met (as defined by one or both parties), the listing status will progress from active to pending.

 What Does Pending Mean in Real Estate?

 If you see the term “pending”, you might want to hold off on putting in an offer.
-Pending means the offer has been accepted, and both parties are moving forward with the sale.
+Pending means that the offer has been accepted and both parties are moving forward with the sale.
 Pending is used to describe the period from the time the contingencies are resolved until the close of sale.